Skip to content

 Due consideration shall be given to aircraft on opposite downwind legs.
 Descent clearances to the same level for aircraft on opposite downwind are not recommended to avoid a loss of separation in case of a localiser overshoot.

 At all times, it shall be the endeavour of the sequencing sector to maximise runway utilisation by achieving the minimum safe separation between traffic on final approach.
-Large gaps in the sequence are to be avoided, as this reduces hourly arrival rate.
+Large gaps in the sequence must be avoided, as this reduces hourly arrival rate.

 Notwithstanding the above, minimum traffic separation in the base-to-final segment shall be ensured at all times.
 Due consideration shall be given to enhanced wake turbulence category, aircraft performance and landing runway when sequencing base-to-final.

-Speed control shall be applied in the same manner as provided in 5.2.2.
+Speed control shall be applied in the same manner as provided in 5.2.2 in order to achieve desired separation.

 If separation cannot be maintained, aircraft may be instructed to maintain visual wake turbulence separation if meteorological conditions permit.
 If this is not possible, aircraft shall be sent around and re-sequenced.